 Tax considerations matter year-round

-Taxes can influence what investors ultimately keep from an investment, which is why post-tax yield can be a useful lens when comparing opportunities throughout the year.
+Taxes can have a meaningful impact on what investors ultimately keep from an investment.
+That is why post-tax yield can be a useful lens when comparing income-producing investments, not just during tax season, but throughout the year.

 Market comparisons are favorable